mogulbaig/java/modifiers.md

 ### Methods

 Static methods belong to the class instead of the instance.
 We can call them without creating the object.

-* Used to create utility or helper classes

-Static methods are resolved in compile time.
-Since method overriding is runtime process static methods cannot be overridden.
+Static methods are resolved in compile time and since overriding is runtime process static methods cannot be overridden.

-* Abstract methods cannot be static.
-Static methods can't use this or super
+Abstract methods cannot be static.
+Static methods can't use this or super.

-* Instance methods can directly access other instance methods and variables

-* Instance methods can directly access static methods and variables

-* Static methods can access all static variables and methods

-* Static methods can't access non-static variables and methods directly.
-They need to some object reference to do so.
+Instance methods can directly access other instance and non-instance methods and variables.
+Static methods can access all static variables, methods and can't access non-static variables and methods directly (they require object reference to do so)

 ### Class

+A class can be made **static** only if it is a nested.
+We cannot declare a top-level class with a static modifier.
+Such types of classes are called Nested static classes.
+Nested static class doesn’t need a reference of Outer class.
+In this case, a static class cannot access non-static members of the Outer class.

 ## Final